|

 Hit 400 mark: 7 June 2018 with Eastern Kingbird at South Bank Trail, Carmel Valley

-Current total [January 2024]: 413
+Current total [December 2024]: 413

 Has been birding MTY since: first birding trip in Monterey was in 1975 and John has returned many times but always as a visitor; he has never lived in MTY.
-Resides in Woodland, California
+Resides in Woodland, Yolo Co., California

 Occupation: biologist